patrickbucher/gopl/syntax.md

 The function fibonacci() _closes over_ the anonymous function that calculates and returns the result.

+#### Pitfall: Iteration Variables

+These items should be iterated over and be printed out _after_ the iteration:

+	items := []string{"foo", "bar", "qux"}

+For every item, a function literal is added to a list, enclosing the range of the loop body:

+	var funcs []func()
+	for _, item := range items {
+		funcs = append(funcs, func() {
+			fmt.Println(item)
+		})
+	}

+Then the collected functions are called after the loop:

+	for _, f := range funcs {
+		f()
+	}

+The output will not be as expected:

+    qux
+    qux
+    qux

+Only the item is printed, which was referred to by the `item` variable in the last iteration!

+Therefore, a copy of the iteration variable must be stored in the scope of the loop's body, so that the anonymous function can enclose it:

+	var funcs []func()
+	for _, item := range items {
+		localItem := item // local copy, could also be called "item" funcs = append(funcs, func() {
+            // encloses localItem, not the iteration variable fmt.Println(localItem)
+		})
+	}
+	for _, f := range funcs {
+		f()
+	}

+The output will now be correct:

+    foo
+    bar
+    qux

 ### Variadic Function

 The last function argument can be variadic: